vap-library/vap-library/policies/httproute-enforce-hostnames/README.md

 denys.

 # Parameter used by the policy
-The policy is using a custom resource (CR) kind called `VAPLIBHTTPRouteHostnameParam`.
-The CR has to lists the allowed hostnames in a list of strings field called `spec.allowedHostnames`.
+The policy is using a mandatory custom resource (CR) kind called `HTTPRouteEnforceHostnamesParam`.
+The CR has to list the allowed hostnames in an array of strings field called `spec.allowedHostnames`.

 # Example parameter
 ```